brendenwest/it121/6_DOM_jquery.rst

 **jQuery Intro**

-jQuery is a JavaScript framework that simplifies coding of interactive web pages
+jQuery is a JS framework that simplifies coding of interactive web pages

 It ‘abstracts’ browser differences and language complexities, so developers can focus on what they want to accomplish,